 About McCarthy + Co

 With more than 30 years of experience in dealing with medical negligence claims, McCarthy + Co. has expertise in bringing cases involving a birth injury to the mother.
-We are a family-run business, who pride ourselves on offering honest, impartial and helpful advice.
+We are a family-run business, and we pride ourselves on offering honest, impartial and helpful advice.

 Our offices are based in Dublin and Cork but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
 You can count on us for legal advice, guidance and assistance relating to any types of birth injuries sustained either during pregnancy, childbirth or in postnatal care.